 While there will be many small projects within the course, that the students will work on, the students start being a part of a major multidisciplinary team project right from the first year.
 This three year project moves along with subject knowledge and skills acquired by the students in successive years and leads to a major achievement by the end of third year.

 Through problem-based learning, in-class projects and the three year project the students extend their sphere of thinking, refine their solutions and seek to find out the best possible solution for a given problem.
-This helps to instil proclivity for invention and innovation amongst the students.
+This helps to instill proclivity for invention and innovation amongst the students.

 Following in the humanistic tradition of engineering, we offer course credits from the humanities and liberal arts areas.
 Some of these credits are essential for course completition, thus putting in place a method to prepare well rounded engineers.

 A very special emphasis is placed on first year engineering as it is the year which sets in motion the pathway for becoming a great engineer and wonderful human being.
-The first year courses are integrated in a powerful sequence that combines engineering anaylysis, design, programming and computer graphics.
-Students learn engineering mathetatics covering linear algebra and calculus.
+The first year courses are integrated in a powerful sequence that combines engineering analysis, design, programming and computer graphics.
+Students learn engineering mathematics covering linear algebra and calculus.
 They learn physics and applied mechanics.
 They are introduced to MATLAB programming and are introduced to engineering design.
 The design component introduces them to design thinking early on and teaches them to communicate ideas powerfully.
 This portion of the first year course encourages the students to understand that whatever they do, they are eventually designing for people and they must take in to account what people value while imagining something new.
 The portion helps students to take in to account the social context while solving problems.
 Throughout the emphasis is on finding the right problem to solve, instead of simply learning how to solve a problem and thereafter and how to take a solution from mind in to the world.

 Eligibility : XII'th Science with Physics, Chemistry, Biology and Maths as subjects Students who have not chosen Maths as a subject in their XII'th will have to complete a bridge course in Maths at the university.